caycefischer/webcraft/primer/docs.markdown

 ### 2.1 Normalize [⚓](#normalize){: .anchor} {: .hN .gamma #normalize}

 The Primer CSS starts with a modified version of [normalize.css](http://necolas.github.com/normalize.css/), a "more considered reset" that makes browsers render HTML elements consistently and as standards-compliant as possible.
 The authors ([@necolas](http://twitter.com/necolas) & [@jon_neal](http://twitter.com/jon_neal)) researched default browser styles so the CSS only targets the discrepancies.
-Where the following CSS is not explicitly cited, it was either written by myself, or can be found in one of the source documents: [HTML5 Boilerplate CSS](http://html5boilerplate.com/html5boilerplate-site/built/en_US/docs/css/#the-css) & [Normalize Wiki](https://github.com/necolas/normalize.css/wiki).
+Where the following CSS is not explicitly cited, it was either written myself, or can be found in one of the source documents: [HTML5 Boilerplate CSS](http://html5boilerplate.com/html5boilerplate-site/built/en_US/docs/css/#the-css) & [Normalize Wiki](https://github.com/necolas/normalize.css/wiki).
 Links are also supplied in the CSS comments for ease-of-access.

 ---